 This page provides a list of answers to the most frequently asked questions about Social Security.
 If you did not find the question you were looking for, then we suggest you contact your local Social Security office.
 They should be able to assist you with any questions or issues about your benefits or other federal programs such as Supplemental Security Income.

 Yes, you can return to work while receiving Social Security disability benefits.
-They have special rules to help you get back to work without jeopardizing your initial benefits.
-You may be able to have a trial work period for nine months to test whether you can work.
+They have special rules to help you return to work without jeopardizing your initial benefits.
+You may be able to have a trial work period of nine months to test whether you can work.

 If you get disability benefits and your condition improves or you return to work, report these changes to the SSA by calling 800-772-1213 (TTY 800-325-0778) or contacting your local Social Security office.

-If you applied for benefits, you can check the Status of Your Social Security Application online.
+If you have applied for benefits, you can check the status of your Social Security application online.

 - The date we received your application